jmandel/my-health-data-ehi-wip/README.md

-# EHI Data Exploration
+# EHI Export: Data Exploration

 Welcome to the EHI Data Exploration repository!
 This project is an individual exploration by Josh Mandel, aimed at creating components that others can try and learn from in the context of electronic health information (EHI) data.
-It focused on processing EHI Export data from Epic, which users can request from their health care provider.
+It focuses on processing EHI Export data from Epic, which users can request from their health care provider.

 ## Project Overview

-The goal of this project is to provide a starting point for exploring and working with EHI data.
-It includes various scripts and utilities to assist in tasks such as data redaction, JSON conversion, merging related tables, code generation, and SQLite database creation.
+The goal of this project is to provide a starting point for exploring and working with EHI Export data.
+It includes scripts and utilities to assist in tasks such as data redaction, JSON conversion, merging related tables, code generation, and SQLite database creation.

 Please note that this project is still in its early stages and is primarily intended for educational purposes and experimentation.